Hengyu/ChessEngine/README.md

 # Related

-ChessEngine framework is **inspired** by the open sourced project [Stockfish for iOS][2].
-I found this project has not been updated for a long time and it’s internal engine is `stockfish 6`, while the latest version of `stockfish` is 8.
+ChessEngine framework is **inspired** by the open sourced project [Stockfish for iOS][2], it’s source code can be downloaded from [here][3].
+I found this project has not been updated for a long time and it’s internal engine is `stockfish 6`, while the latest version is `stockfish 8`.
 So I decided to create an iOS framework that uses `stockfish 8`.

 **Thanks.**

-Stockfish for macOS can be found here [stockfish-mac][3].
+Stockfish for macOS can be found here [stockfish-mac][4].

 # Contribution

 Pull requests and issues are welcomed.
-If the pull requests are related to [Stockfish][4] engine, please go to it’s page and make pull requests.
+If the pull requests are related to [Stockfish][5] engine, please go to it’s page and make pull requests.

 # License